Popular Q&A: Foot Health Heritage

 Posted By Robyn Hughes, ND

 It’s true that most shod humans are not currently adapted to walk or run barefoot on hard surfaces such as asphalt or concrete, but that doesn’t mean we don’t have the capacity to do so.
-Our feet are remarkably adaptable and can, with time and careful exposure, learn to tolerate a wide variety of surfaces—soft, hard, smooth,...
+Our feet are remarkably adaptable and can, with time and careful exposure, learn to tolerate a wide variety of surfaces—soft, hard, smooth, or bumpy—as long as the foot is strong and free of acquired, footwear-induced...
 Read more

 How Would Our Feet Develop Without Shoes?